UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 The `recall_medici` command is also available on data.qriscloud.org.au if you don't have access to Bunya.

+#### What if I have to recall an entire branch of an RDM directory tree?

+_On a compute node via an onBunya Desktop session or interactive batch job_

+Currently, the recall_medici utility does not reliably support recursion down into sub-directories.</br> What you can do is create a list and process it in parallel.</br>
+*Note: The number of tape drives is limited so please don't go too crazy with running concurrent recalls*

+I suggest this approach:</br>
+- launch a mini or small CPU-only onBunya desktop with days of walltime (you might need to use Expert to get a long enough walltime)
+- use the `find` command to create a list of recall_medici commands (one per directory below the top level folder)
+- use the `parallel` run each command in the list parallel (choose a small number of parallel threads (<4) that is compatible with your CPU resources in your desktop job _and_ consistent with the number of available tape drives)
+- ignore it for 12 hours
+- use the diagnostics described above to check on progress run `du -sh .` for how much has been recalled and `du -sh --apparent-size` for how much there is on tape in total.

 #### Why does it sometimes take longer to connect to my RDM from Bunya?

 At a time between 20 past and 40 past the hour at the hours of  08, 12, 16, and 22,